portainer/k2d/README.md

+> [!IMPORTANT]
+> k2d is now archived in favor of [kubesolo](https://www.kubesolo.io)
+> Please head to https://github.com/portainer/kubesolo for a lightweight Kubernetes alternative.

 What is K2D?

 K2D was created to solve a very specific problem; enabling the use of Kubernetes primitives on the resource-constrained compute devices that underpin Industrial IoT use cases.